 What do I do if my hearing aids are not working or need a service/repair?

 In most cases, an appointment is not required.
 You can call in and see our friendly staff at any time during office hours.
 We can service most hearing aids while you wait.

 We are accredited with Workcover NSW to conduct hearing assessments, quotes, fitting of hearing aids and ongoing maintenance.

-Based in Newcastle, the owners of Local Hearing Aid Specialists Trish Humphrys (an accredited Senior Audiometrist) and Jodi Wormington, have over 20 years experience in the Hearing industry.
-Hunter Hearing, Audioclinic, Hearing Life and Bloom Hearing are just a few of the companies they have worked with.
+Based in Newcastle, the owner of Local Hearing Aid Specialists Trish Humphrys (an accredited Senior Audiometrist), has over 20 years experience in the Hearing industry.
+Hunter Hearing, Audioclinic, Hearing Life and Bloom Hearing are just a few of the companies she has worked with.

 Local Hearing Aid Specialists pride themselves on quality staff and client interaction.
 We see Department of Veterans’ Affairs (DVA) members, Pension Concession Card holders, and are WorkCover and NDIS accredited.
 We test school aged children as well as conducting commercial, industrial and aviation testing.

 Toni East is an accredited audiologist with 20 years experience in running paediatric screening programs, electrophysiological testing, cochlear implant assessment and fitting, teaching, and diagnostic assessment and hearing rehabilitation.

 Ellie and Michelle on reception are always ready to make appointments or to assist clients with the maintenance of their hearing aids.